DataDog/hiring-engineers/answers.md

 >Answer: [Sign up here](https://www.datadoghq.com/#), get a datadog account for free for 14 days.

->Once log in, click on _integration-Agent_ in DataDog on the left column and follow the installation instructions for Mac OS X to install the Agent.
+>login, click on _integration-Agent_ in DataDog on the left column and follow the installation instructions for Mac OS X to install the Agent.

 > The datadog can be installed on OS X as easily as:
 ```